 Acting sustainable means selecting materials that reduce environmental impact throughout the supply chain.
 The use of natural materials is part of the brand core of MARC O’POLO.

-Our organic products consist of fibers sourced from certified ecological farming.
+Our Modern Organic Products consist of cotton fibers sourced from certified ecological farming.

-Rules for the cultivation and harvesting of natural fibers include the following:
+Rules for the cultivation and harvesting include the following:

 - Use of crop rotation